Principal Investigator

 Cell movement is essential for animal development, wound healing and defence from infection.
 We are interested in how cell movement is guided to functional destinations.
 We focus on cells of the immune system (leukocytes), which are remarkably capable of traversing different tissue environments and migrating on demand to sites where their antimicrobial function is needed.

-To address these questions, we exploit the zebrafish larva, whose small size and transparency make it ideal for high-resolution in vivo imaging.
-We record leukocyte dynamics using advanced microscopy techniques and use quantitative and statistical methods to determine how these are modulated by directional signals.
-We combine this with a variety of genetic or chemical manipulations, to functionally link molecular, cellular and tissue parameters of leukocyte guidance.
-Through this integrated approach, our goal is to obtain a better understanding of how leukocytes, and eukaryotic cells in general, interpret complex spatial cues.
+To address these questions in mechanistic detail in vivo, we exploit the zebrafish larva, whose small size and transparency make it ideal for high-resolution in vivo imaging.
+We record leukocyte dynamics using advanced microscopy techniques and use quantitative and statistical methods to determine how these are modulated by chemical and physical signals.
+We combine this with a variety of genetic, optogenetic or chemical manipulations, to functionally link molecular, cellular and tissue parameters of leukocyte guidance.
+Through this integrated approach, our goal is to obtain a better understanding of how leukocytes interpret complex environmental cues to generate effective immune responses.

 Collaborators